m3dev/gokart/docs/tutorial.rst

         print(pickle.load(f))  # sample output

-4, Running unittet
+4, Run unittest
 ------------------

-It is important to do unittest before modifying the code.
+It is important to run unittest before and after modifying the code.

 .. code:: sh